synergycp/scp-bm-pkg-rdns/README.md

 4. If applicable, import your rDNS zone files from your previous DNS server on the Network > rDNS PTRs page of SynergyCP.
 5. Configure the DNS Server's IP as the nameserver for your IP address announcements.

+### Does it support IPv6

+Currently, only the PowerDNS integration supports IPv6.